Kyyoa/my-porto/README.md

 Hello everyone\! 👋

-Let me introduce myself, I'm **Rzky Yovi Attala**.
+Let me introduce myself, I'm **Rizky Yovi Attalla**.
 On this occasion, I'd like to share the portfolio website project that I've developed.
 Built with React and Supabase, featuring a public-facing site and an admin dashboard.

 ---